lazy-media/public/Authentik/Applications-&-Providers/Readme.md

 - Navigate to `Applications > Applications`
 - Click on `Create with Wizard`
 - Enter a Name such as `Example OAuth`
-    - Slug should get autofilled
+    - **TAKE NOTE OF THE SLUG** Slug should get autofilled, change if you want to make it something easy to remember.
+This is used in some cases for URLS in the application you are trying to setup.
     - (Optional) Type a Group you want this categorized under.
     - (Optional) Expand `UI Setdtings`
         - Enter a `Launch URL`